manouslinard/python_orcl_db/README.md

-### Manual
+### Description

+* This project was made as an bonus assignment to the lesson 'Databases' at [HUA](https://www.hua.gr/index.php/el/).
+Basically it handles a book library from python using csv files.
+It is important however to emphasize that some of its classes (like connection class - see below) can be used regardless in other projects that need a way to connect to an oracle database and handle it with csv files using python (it is also recommended to include config.py file in parent directory for easier configuration).

-This is a short manual on the setup before executing any scripts.
+* This README file is a short manual on the setup before executing any scripts.

 ---